-Wegener’s Granulomatosis (GPA or Granulomatosis with polyangiitis) is a very rare condition.
-There are often delays in the diagnosis because it is overlooked by clinicians, and its treatments have so far been simply borrowed from cancer.
-Donations to the Wegener’s Trust are therefore proving particularly effective in furthering our understanding of the condition and of potential treatments.
+Wegener’s Granulomatosis (GPA) is a rare condition that gets overlooked in the allocation of funding in the NHS.
+Donations to the Wegener’s Trust fund research, and are highly effective in furthering our understanding of the condition and of potential treatments.

 Professor D’Cruz and his team

 Professor D’Cruz and his team run the Vasculitis Clinic within the Louise Coote Lupus Unit at St Thomas’ Hospital and over the last twenty years have accumulated vast clinical experience of Wegener’s granulomatosis (GPA), which informs the team in prioritising our research efforts.